-DBT has 4 skills modules, which are taught in a skills group.
+DBT has 4 skills modules, which are taught in our San Francisco DBT skills group.
 Individual DBT therapy helps you apply the skills you learned in group in an in-depth way, helping you manage your emotions and your relationships more effectively and improve the overall quality of your life.

 The 4 skills modules taught in a DBT Skills Group are:

 - Emotion Regulation

 - Interpersonal Effectiveness